Investing is a useful way to build wealth for the future, but getting started is not as easy as it might seem.

 Marketwatch is constantly publishing articles discussing chart analysis and other technical indicators, and it also comes with a tool for you to research specific stocks, mutual funds, and index funds.
 The site also has an easy-to-follow economic data calendar, which is updated daily.

 Most of these features are free to use, but it’s worth noting that they offer a paid subscription service as well.

 Google Finance is a free stock research website that has information on global stock market prices, as well as the latest stock market news for conducting basic stock research.

-You can see their earnings calendar, financial market performance, and the most frequently researched companies in a single page.
+You can see their earnings calendar, financial market performance, and the most frequently researched companies on a single page.

 They also include sources like Fortune, Benzinga, and CCN, along with relevant stocks and their real-time prices.
-Google knows what’s trending, so this stock research website is a great starting point to see what investments in the markets are worth it.
+Google knows what’s trending, so this stock research website is a great starting point to see what market investments are worth it.

 Yahoo!
 Finance is an easy-to-navigate stock research website that has a solid search function and a wide variety of news articles.
 Readers can also purchase a premium plan, which includes further details about specific companies and exclusive insights.

 Investing in the stock market can be intimidating, especially if you’re a beginner.
 You could lose a lot of money if you make a wrong decision, but thankfully, there are now more online resources than ever to prevent you from doing so.